tyler-class/MultiLineChart/README.md

 1. Works on any Lightning record page
 2. Works on any Object (standard or custom)
 3. Works with any relationships upto current record with dot notation
-4. Renders multiple line graphs of contrasting colors to 6 lines.
-Lines #7-12 are dashed to differentiate.
+4. Renders with automatically contrasting line graph colors, styles, and dot shapes.

 # How it works